SMPTE/ris-osvp-metadata-camdkit/index.md

 #### Constraints

-X and Y perspective shift shall each be real numbers.
+X and Y projection offset shall each be real numbers.

 ### `rawEncoders`